These flourless coconut black bean brownies are only 140 calories each, and are packed with protein!

 - ½ cup semi sweet chocolate chips

-- Pre-heat oven to 350°F. Line a muffin tray with parchment muffin papers.
+- Pre-heat oven to 350°F. Line a muffin tray with parchment or silicone muffin papers.

-- In the base of a 7-cup food processor fitted with a steel blade, combine the black beans, sugar, vanilla, ½ cup of coconut, eggs and espresso powder.
+- In the base of a 7-cup food processor fitted with a steel blade (or a high powered blender), combine the black beans, sugar, vanilla, ½ cup of coconut, eggs, espresso powder, cocoa powder and coconut oil.

 - Blend until creamy and smooth (as pictured above).